kilhage/tiny-gpt/docs/attention.md

 Attention alone does not know _where_ tokens are.

-Position is injected into the system via:
+Position is injected by modifying how **queries and keys represent distance and order**, using schemes such as:

-- absolute or relative positional embeddings,
+- **Absolute or relative positional embeddings**
+  Add explicit position vectors to token representations.

+- **RoPE (Rotary Positional Embedding)**
+  Rotates query and key vectors by position, so their dot product reflects relative distance and order, enabling better long-context extrapolation.

-- RoPE (Rotary Positional Embedding), ALiBi (Attention with Linear Biases), or similar schemes.
+- **ALiBi (Attention with Linear Biases)**
+  Adds a **distance-dependent bias directly to attention scores**, favoring nearby tokens with minimal overhead.

-These methods don’t change attention itself; they change **what the queries and keys** (and sometimes values) encode, allowing distance and order to influence relevance.
+These methods don’t change attention itself; they change **how relevance is computed**, allowing order and distance to influence which tokens are attended to.

 ---